 - 3A.
-A judicial adjunct should respect and comply with the law and should at all times act in a manner that promotes public confidence in the integrity and impartiality of the adjunct and the judiciary. - 3B.
-A judicial adjunct should not engage in any activities that would call into question the propriety of the adjunct's conduct in carrying out the responsibilities assigned by the appointing court. - 3C.
-A judicial adjunct should not allow family, social, or other relationships to influence official conduct or judgment, nor should an adjunct use the prestige of the office for private gain or to advance or appear to advance the private interests of others.
+A court-appointed neutral should respect and comply with the law and should at all times act in a manner that promotes public confidence in the integrity and impartiality of the adjunct and the judiciary. - 3B.
+A court-appointed neutral should not engage in any activities that would call into question the propriety of the neutral's conduct in carrying out the responsibilities assigned by the appointing court. - 3C.
+A court-appointed neutral should not allow family, social, or other relationships to influence official conduct or judgment.
+Nor should a neutral use the prestige of the office for private gain or to advance or appear to advance the private interests of others.

 3D.
-A judicial adjunct should not hold membership in any organization that practices invidious discrimination on the basis of race, sex, religion, or national origin.
+A court-appointed neutral should not hold membership in any organization that practices discrimination on the basis of race, religion, sex, sexual orientation, or national origin.

-Comment: Whether an organization practices invidious discrimination is often a complex question to which judicial adjuncts should be sensitive.
+Comment: Whether an organization practices discrimination is often a complex question to which court-appointed neutrals should be sensitive.
 The answer cannot be determined from a mere examination of an organization's current membership rolls, but rather depends on factors such as how the organization selects members; whether the organization is dedicated to the preservation of religious, ethnic, or cultural values of legitimate common interest to its members; and whether it is in fact an intimate, purely private organization whose membership limitations could not be constitutionally prohibited.
 [CCUSJ, comment to Canon 2C]